SCUT-BIP-Lab/SplatCo/README.md

 ## Overview

-In this work, we present Structure–View Collaborative Gaussian Splatting (SV‑GS), a unified framework designed to capture ultra‑fine details by jointly modeling global scene structure and enforcing multi‑view consistency.
+In this work, we present Structure–View Collaborative Gaussian Splatting (SplatCo), a unified framework designed to capture ultra‑fine details by jointly modeling global scene structure and enforcing multi‑view consistency.
 Specifically, we first fuse multi‑scale contextual cues into a global tri‑plane backbone via a novel three‑level compensation mechanism, seamlessly blending coarse layout with intricate local geometry and texture.
 To prevent any single camera from dominating the reconstruction, we then synchronize gradient updates across all overlapping views, ensuring that each Gaussian’s position and appearance remain coherent under varied viewpoints.
 Finally, our visibility‑aware optimization adaptively injects new Gaussians in sparsely observed regions while employing structure‑consistency‑based pruning of single‑view–overfitted Gaussians to eliminate overfitted primitives, delivering robust generalization across large‑scale, complex environments.

 <p align="center">
 <img src="fig_cover.png" width=100% height=100%